The 10 Best War Documentaries to Watch on Netflix

 The Age of Tanks traces the history of one of the 20th century’s most revolutionary creations—the tank.

 The series begins with the story of Basil Henriques.
 During World War I, the British soldier became the first man to drive a tank in active combat and use it to fire on enemy combatants.
-Over the following four episodes, the use of tanks in the German Blitzkrieg, the Cold War, and 21st-century wars are all examined under the microscope.
+Over the following four episodes, the series examines the use of tanks in the German Blitzkrieg, the Cold War, and 21st-century wars.

 Five Came Back is an adaptation of the book of the same name.
 It tells the story of five famous American film directors (John Ford, William Wyler, John Huston, Frank Capra, and George Stevens), all of whom found themselves on the frontlines during the Second World War.

 Narrated by Meryl Streep, the three-part series used more than 100 hours of archival footage to discuss the 40 documentaries and training films that the directors made to help the war effort.
 There’s a particular focus on Ford’s Battle of Midway, Capra’s Why We Fight, and Stevens’ life-changing experiences at Dachau.

 In the modern age, we wouldn’t know what was happening on the frontlines if it wasn’t for the work of brave journalists who put their own lives in danger to bring us the stories and the footage.